 Presented a current work in process, The Death of General Jurisdiction After Goodyear and Bauman, at the annual conference of the Southeastern Association of Law Schools.

-Selected for inclusion, The Best Lawyers in America in the areas of Mass Tort Litigation / Class Actions – Defendants and Product Liability Litigation – Defendants (2016 ed.)
+Selected for inclusion, The Best Lawyers in America in the areas of Mass Tort Litigation / Class Actions – Defendants and Product Liability Litigation – Defendants (2010-2019)

-Selected as a 2013 Top Rated Lawyer in Labor & Employment by American Lawyer Media and Martindale-Hubbell™
+Selected as a Top Rated Lawyer in Labor & Employment Litigation by American Lawyer Media and Martindale-Hubbell™